-As at 30 June 2020, the Group had pre-positioned £2,990.2 million (30 June 2019: £3,303.0) of mortgages with the Bank of England under the TFS, which are available for use as collateral for participation in the scheme.
-Under the terms of the TFS, the Group had drawn down cash of £1,671.0 million from the Bank of England as at 30 June 2019, with no repayments made during the year to 30 June 2020.
+As of 30 June 2021, the Group had pre-positioned £3,463.2 million (30 June 2020: £2,990.2) of mortgages with the Bank of England, which are available for use as collateral for participation in the scheme.
+Under the terms of the TFS, the Group had drawn down cash of £1,671.0 million from the Bank of England as of 30 June 2021, with £946m of repayments made during the year to 30 June 2021.

-The TFSME was introduced following the COVID-19 outbreak in Q1 2020 and is designed similarly to the original Term Funding Scheme but with additional incentives for Small and Medium-sized Enterprises and complements other schemes announced by the BoE in order to support households and businesses during a period of economic disruption.
+The TFSME was introduced following the Covid-19 outbreak in Q1 2020 and is designed similarly to the original Term Funding Scheme but with additional incentives for Small and Medium-sized Enterprises and complements other schemes announced by the BoE in order to support households and businesses during a period of economic disruption.
 The scheme opened for drawings on 15 April 2020 and provides four-year funding at rates very close to bank rate and entitles eligible participants to borrow at least 10% of their stock of real economic lending.
+As of 30 June 2021, Aldermore had £600m of outstanding TFSME drawings.